apache/parquet-format/LogicalTypes.md

 ### FIXED_SIZE_LIST

-The `FIXED_SIZE_LIST` annotation represents a fixed-size list of elements of a fixed-width data type.
-It must annotate an N-byte fixed length binary where N is the number of elements in the list times bit width of the element data type.
+The `FIXED_SIZE_LIST` annotation represents a fixed-size list of elements of a primitive data type.
+It must annotate a `binary` primitive type.

-The `fixed_len_byte_array` data is interpreted as a sequence of elements of the same fixed-width data type.
+The `fixed_len_byte_array` data is interpreted as a sequence of elements of the same primitive data type.

 The sort order used for `FIXED_SIZE_LIST` is undefined.